1997 North Indian Ocean cyclone season: Deep Depression ARB 01 (04A)

 On November 2, a tropical depression developed over Sri Lanka.
 It drifted southward, northward, then westward over India.
 On the 10th, it was upgraded to a tropical storm over the Arabian Sea, and it reached its peak of 65 mi/h winds the next day.
 Wind shear caused the storm to dissipate over the open waters on the 14th.

-Cyclonic Storm Linda (BOB 08)
+Cyclonic Storm BOB 08 (Linda)

 Typhoon Linda killed 30 while crossing the Malay Peninsula, emerged into the Bay of Bengal on November 4.
 It continued westward, reaching cyclone strength again, but vertical shear caused it to dissipate on the 9th.

 In southern Thailand, 30 people were killed and 102 others were listed as missing as a result of the storm.
 Linda damaged at least 100 homes and sank 30 ships in the region.
 An estimated 6,400,000 m^{2} of farmland were destroyed by Linda.